hakimel/reveal.js/scala-way.md

 - A common pattern is to create an empty collection
 - And then populate it with values
 - Why is it bad?
-  - Not thread safe
+  - Not thread safe <!-- .element: class="fragment"  -->
+  - Harder to reason about the code <!-- .element: class="fragment"  -->
-- How to avoid it?
+- How to avoid it? <!-- .element: class="fragment"  -->

 ## Immutability <!-- .slide: data-auto-animate -->